AbhijitJowhari/Clickbait_generator/README.md

 # **Clickbait_generator**

 This a repository that contains the API for the clickbait generator.
 All the required files are stored as a package in the ‘API’ folder.

-## ***DISCLAIMER***
+## ***Instructions to run the model***
 * The model needs the weights.sav file to load the weights.
 Please use the below link to download the weights.sav file and store it in the API folder.
 > https://drive.google.com/file/d/183ogoZ3mqCo7E9OqDxbR7IlCUaaMs-Fr/view?usp=sharing
+* After keeping ***all the required files*** in the API folder, Open CMD in that folder and pass the following argument:
->
+> python run.py

+Here note that if the libraries mentioned in the disclaimer section are not installed then it will first install them and then run the API.
+This may take a few minutes.
+* After this the API shall run and the model is ready for testing.

+## ***DISCLAIMER***

 * When my model is put to testing, it many a time is expected to generate sentences which don't make much sense.
 It is therefore my humble request to the evaluator to please also focus on the semantics.
 As aforementioned, I did not have the adequete RAM to train whole of the model.
 Even google colab and kaggle could not handle the dataset and repeatedly crashed.

   I also urge the evaluator to generate atleast 20 sentences while testing to get a fair idea of the model's performance.